 Separation is a big part of the health-care experience in the Far North.
 Galloway says she thinks of separation in terms of both distance and time: “Patients are not only a long way away from family, they are days away from that hug or from sitting together on the couch dealing with the news.”
 (University of Toronto Magazine did not interview any patients for this article due to research ethics protocols and privacy issues.)

 Nunavut’s population of 38,000 live in 25 communities that span three time zones.
 People in the western region, Kitikmeot, fly to Yellowknife for cancer diagnosis and treatment.
 People in the central region, Kivalliq, fly to Winnipeg, and those in the easternmost region, Qikiqtaaluk, fly to Ottawa.
-Diagnosis can take a week.
+Diagnosis can take several weeks.
 If chemotherapy is required, patients have to fly back down for it, often for six weeks at a time.
 During their time in the south, they live in “boarding homes” – special hostels for northern medical patients.